osism/documentation/source/configuration/networks.rst

 Monitoring
 ==========

-The monitoring network normally falls together with the internal network.
-Those can be further separated at ``environments/monitorning/configuration.yml``.
+The monitoring network normally shares the internal network.
+A separate network for monitoring services related traffic can be configured at ``environments/monitorning/configuration.yml``.

 .. code-block:: yaml
    :caption: inventory/host_vars/<hostname>.yml